Limited Submission Opportunity: 2021 Breast Cancer Alliance Young Investigator GrantApr. 9, 2020, 9:41 AM

-Vanderbilt (VU and VUMC, collaboratively) may submit four applications (two VU and two VUMC) for the Breast Cancer Alliance (BCA) Young Investigator Grants.
+Vanderbilt may submit four applications (two VU and two VUMC) for the Breast Cancer Alliance (BCA) Young Investigator Grants.
 The mission of the BCA is to improve survival rates and quality of life for those impacted by breast cancer through better prevention, early detection, treatment and cure.
 To encourage a commitment to breast cancer research, the BCA invites clinical doctors and research scientists whose primary focus is breast cancer research, and who are in the early stages of their career, to apply for funding for the Young Investigator Grant.
 This two-year grant for a total of $125,000 is intended to help advance the careers of young researchers in breast cancer who do not yet have their own major grant support.
+Administrative costs, which are included in the $125,000 award, must be limited to 8 percent of grant funds.

-- Applicant must have held a faculty position for no more than four years following the completion of their training, as of Feb.
-1, 2020;
+- Applicant must have held a faculty position for no more than four years as of March 1, 2021;

 - Applicant must not have been a principal investigator on an NIH R01 or equivalent national/international non-mentored award;

-- Applicant must dedicate at least 50 percent of their work effort to research;
+- Applicant must dedicate at least 50% of their work effort to research;

 - Research project must be directly related to the field of breast cancer.
 Areas of relevant research may include but are not limited to: diagnosis, etiology, immunology, genetics, therapies, prevention and clinical studies.